 Is your camper ready for Summer Camp?
+Now is the best time to start practicing these things to ensure your camper is a pro by the time she comes to camp.
 Review this list to ensure camp readiness6

 - Camper wants to come to camp. - Camper is willing to camp in rustic outdoor environment.
-(Sounds, weather, darkness, wildlife) - Camper has successfully spent nights away from home and can get herself to sleep at night. - Camper wants to eat, sleep, and play in a diverse group environment that offers limited opportunities for time alone. - Camper can manage her own belongings and hygiene, including bathing, toothbrushing, hair care, and dressing in activity-appropriate attire (swimsuit, for example). - Camper and caregivers are committed to girl remaining at camp the entire week and working through any feelings of missing home that arise - our staff are ready to help your girl succeed. - Please consider how you can help build your camper's readiness for camp over the coming months.
+(Sounds, weather, darkness, wildlife) - Camper has successfully spent nights away from home and can get herself to sleep at night. - Camper wants to eat, sleep, and play in a diverse group environment that offers limited opportunities for time alone.

+- Camper can manage her own belongings and hygiene, including bathing, toothbrushing, hair care, and dressing in activity-appropriate attire (swimsuit, for example). - Camper and caregivers are committed to girl remaining at camp the entire week and working through any feelings of missing home that arise our staff are ready to help your girl succeed. - Please consider how you can help build your camper's readiness for camp over the coming months.